jundalisay/sp/content/en/research/galen/natural/book-2/chapter-06.md

  while I, for my part, being abundantly equipped with terms which are equally elucidatory, at least in relation to the present topic of discussion, have added them as well). -->

-Those Erasistrateans who reduce the vessel called primary and simple into other elementary bodies should give up their opinion because they are also at variance with Erasistratus in this matter.
+Some Erasistrateans reduce the vessel called primary and simple into other elementary bodies.
+- They should give up their opinion because they are also at variance with Erasistratus in this matter.

 Their hypothesis could not escape the difficulty regarding nutrition.
-It is not even in consonance with the view of Erasistratus.
+- It is not even in consonance with the view of Erasistratus.

 <!-- when it declares that what he calls simple and primary is composite, and when it destroys the principle of Nature’s artistic skill.217  -->